Eye Injuries Overview

 Eye injuries can range from the very minor, such as getting soap in one's eye, to the catastrophic, resulting in permanent loss of vision or loss of the eye.
 These types of injuries often occur in the workplace, at home, from other accidents, or while participating in sports.

 - Chemical exposures and burns: A chemical burn can occur in a number of ways but is most often the result of a liquid splashing into the eye.
 Many chemicals, such as soap, sunscreen, and even tear gas, are merely irritants to the eye and do not usually cause permanent damage.
-However, acids and alkalis are highly caustic and may cause severe and permanent damage to the ocular surface.
+However, strong acids and alkalis are highly caustic and may cause severe and permanent damage to the ocular surface.

 - Acids (such as sulfuric acid found in car batteries) or alkaline substances (such as lye found in drain cleaner and ammonia) can splash into the eyes.